-The Governor's Office of Youth, Faith and Family (GOYFF) distributes state and federal funds each year.
+The Governor's Office of Youth, Faith, and Family (GOYFF) distributes state and federal funds annually.
 Public and private sector organizations that address one or more of the issues identified by GOYFF can apply for these funds.
 Grants are then awarded through a formal application process.

 Sexual Assault Services Program (SASP)

 GOYFF distributes grant funding to organizations that provide core services, direct intervention, and related assistance to victims of sexual assault.
-Approximately $460,000 will be awarded to programs throughout Arizona to provide direct intervention and related assistance to rural, tribal or underserved victims of sexual assault.
+Approximately $460,000 will be awarded to programs throughout Arizona to provide immediate intervention and related assistance to rural, tribal, or underserved victims of sexual assault.

 State Opioid Response (SOR)

 The overarching goal of the Arizona State Opioid Response (SOR) project is to increase access to Opioid Use Disorder (OUD) treatment, coordinated and integrated care, recovery support services, and prevention activities to reduce the prevalence of OUD and opioid-related overdose deaths.

 STOP Violence Against Women

 Administered by the Department of Justice, Office on Violence Against Women, GOYFF distributes funding to organizations that support Victim Services, Sexual Assault Response Teams (SART), Trainings, and Special Projects that focus on violence against women.

 Through the Substance Abuse Block Grant (SABG) awarded by the Arizona Health Care Cost Containment System (AHCCCS), organizations develop and implement evidence-based drug prevention programs that provide screening and assessment of behavioral health and substance abuse, opportunities for increased engagement of healthy youth, and drug education for adults and families.